-Volunteers are accommodated in a home stay, where they live with a local Kenyan family.
+Volunteers are accommodated in a home stay with 2-4 other volunteers, where they live with a local Kenyan family.
 We give your host family money from your program fee for support, food and board.
 It is exciting to stay with a family and offers you the opportunity to learn the Kenyan way of life, meet local people, eat local food and engage in local customs and traditions.
 Living is basic but the large majority of home stays have electricity and running water (some rural home stays may not have electricity or running water during times of drought).
 Volunteers can expect to share a room with one or two other volunteers.

 Regardless of the tribe or culture of your host family, you will have the opportunity to sample some authentic Kenyan cuisine.
 Kenyans eat three meals in a day and breakfast generally consists of Chai (tea), toast, cereal, fruit and mandazzi (deep fried dough).
-A typical lunch can include meat and vegetables with rice, sandwiches and fruit, while dinner usually sees traditional food such as ugali, chapatti, mboga and irio accompany the meat and vegetables.
+A typical lunch can include vegetables with rice, occasional meat and fruit, while dinner usually sees traditional food such as ugali, chapatti, mboga and irio accompany the meat and vegetables.
 Breakfast is eaten in the morning, then lunch is served around 1 PM (or you can take a packed lunch if you wish to eat at your placement) and dinner is served at 7 to 8 PM.
 Bottled water is readily available in Kenya and volunteers should budget approximately US$5 per week for this (2 liters per day).
 If you have any special dietary requirements, please make a note of this in your application, so we can make arrangements for you.
 However, we need to stress the point that you should not expect to eat as you normally do at home.
 We will do our best to see that you are well taken care of, but as a volunteer, there is a need to be flexible.

 Orientation begins on the morning of the 1st or 15th of the month (dependent on your booking) and you will be picked up from your accommodation and taken to the orientation.
 Orientation will be conducted by our local staff in Nairobi and cover everything you need to know for your volunteering program in Kenya – Introduction to Kenya, Kenyan Customs, Language Training (Kiswahili), Rules and Expectations, Safety, Travel Opportunities in Kenya, Introduction to your Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
 Once orientation is complete, volunteers will be transported to their home stay and introduced to all relevant parties – home stay family members and placement staff.